Blas Pérez: Club career

 After his impressive display in the 2009 CONCACAF Gold Cup, Al Wasl FC of Dubai was able to secure Blas Pérez services to play in the UAE League based on Al Wasl's new coach Alexandre Guimarães recommendation.
 He stayed there only for the first half of the 2009–10 season before moving back to Mexico to play for San Luis.
 After having played 17 games in the Torneo Bicentenario and 2 in the 2010 edition of the Copa Libertadores and having scored 5 goals in both tournaments, he was released at the end of the season.
 He was later signed by Club León from the Liga de Ascenso in the 2010 edition of the Mexican draft. he rediscovered his goal scoring form with Club León with 19 goals in 28 matches.
 For the second half of the 2011 season he was again sent on loan this time to Indios.
 For the 2012 Major League Soccer season, he signed with FC Dallas.
 On 2 December 2015, it was announced that FC Dallas would not be renewing Perez's contract.

 On 16 February 2016, Perez was traded to Vancouver Whitecaps FC for Mauro Rosales.
 At the conclusion of the 2016 season Perez's contract was not renewed.
 On 31 January 2017, Pérez signed with Panamanian club, C.D. Árabe Unido.

 On 25 November 2018, Pérez retired from playing professional football.

-Pérez signed with the Dallas Sidekicks of the Major Arena Soccer League in July 2022.
-Pérez scored twice in his arena soccer debut against Chihuahua Savage on 10 December 2022.
+He came out of retirement in 2022, however, to play arena soccer with the Dallas Sidekicks of the Major Arena Soccer League.
+Perez was nominated for the league's Newcomer of the Year honor.
+In June 2024, it was announced that Pérez had re-signed for the 2024–25 season.